ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 ### Step 5: Set up a Git repository with Terraform code

+* Fork the https://github.com/dareyio/terraform-aws-pipeline.git repository into your own GitHub account.

 ### Step 6:Set up a Jenkins Multibranch Pipeline for Terraform CICD

 * On the Jenkins dashboard, click on `New Item`.